 The Provider shall reasonably cooperate with all site reviews;

-The Payor retains the right to conduct site visit reviews without prior notification
+The Payor retains the right to conduct site visit reviews without prior notification, in which event the Provider shall cooperate with Payor to provided unimpeded access.

 The Payor or its designee shall prepare a written report of its site review findings.
 Said report shall not contain any information prohibited from use or disclosure under the Mental Health Code, Public Health Code or HIPAA;